Pfizer says COVID booster offers protection against omicron | Health

 Pfizer says COVID booster offers protection against omicron

-Pfizer said Wednesday that a booster dose of its COVID-19 vaccine may protect against the new omicron variant even though the initial two doses appear significantly less effective.
+Pfizer said Wednesday that a booster dose of its COVID-19 vaccine may offer important protection against the new omicron variant even though the initial two doses appear significantly less effective.

-Pfizer and its partner BioNTech said lab tests showed a booster dose increased by 25-fold the level of so-called neutralizing antibodies against omicron.
+Pfizer and its partner BioNTech said that while two doses may not be protective enough to prevent infection, lab tests showed a booster increased by 25-fold people's levels of virus-fighting antibodies against the omicron variant.
+Blood samples taken a month after a booster showed people harboured levels of omicron-neutralising antibodies that were similar to amounts proven protective against earlier variants after two doses.

-Pfizer announced the preliminary laboratory data in a press release and it hasn't yet undergone scientific review.
-The companies already are working to create an omicron-specific vaccine in case it's needed.
+Scientists don't yet know how big a threat the omicron variant really is.
+Currently the extra-contagious delta variant is responsible for most of the COVID-19 cases in the US and other countries.
+But the omicron variant, discovered late last month, carries an unusually large number of mutations and scientists are racing to learn how easily it spreads, whether it causes illness that is more serious or milder than other coronavirus types — and how much it might evade the protection of prior vaccinations.

 Scientists have speculated that the high jump in antibodies that comes with a third dose of COVID-19 vaccines might be enough to counter any decrease in effectiveness.

+Pfizer and BioNTech already are working to create an omicron-specific vaccine in case it's needed.

 Antibody levels predict how well a vaccine may prevent infection with the coronavirus but they are just one layer of the immune system's defenses.
-Pfizer said two doses of the vaccine may still induce protection against severe disease.
+Pfizer said two doses of the vaccine should still protect against severe disease, because the mutations in omicron don't appear to hamper one of those other defenses, T cells that fight the virus after infection sets in.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)